 One reason may be people feeling drowsy after consuming old cannabis, which has higher CBN levels due to THC breaking down over time.
 However, experts now believe the drowsiness comes more from other plant compounds changing as cannabis ages, not just CBN alone.

 Although there's no solid proof that CBN acts as a sedative, many people find it helpful for deep relaxation and getting better sleep.
+Additionally, CBN may help relieve anxiety, offering a soothing effect that contributes to a sense of ease and well-being.
 This is one of the unique aspects of cannabinoids—how they work can vary from person to person, depending on their endocannabinoid system and how it responds to different compounds.

 A piece of advice for choosing a CBN product for sleep is to look for a full spectrum product over a CBN isolate.
 Full spectrum products contain a range of cannabinoids, terpenes, and other beneficial compounds found in the cannabis plant.